aloneguid/grey/docs/README.md

 ### MacOSX

 I currently do not pay Apple tax, but instructions should be similar to Linux.
+If you want to help with MacOSX support, please open an issue.
+Supporting MacOSX should resort to testing Metal rendering backend and some native OS integrations around windowing.